California wildfire: Dozens airlifted from Sierra National Forest | DW | 06.09.2020

-Military helicopters in the US of California rescued 63 campers on Sunday, who were trapped in a popular reservoir as a wildfire raged nearby.
+Military helicopters in the US state of California have rescued 63 campers who were trapped at a popular reservoir as a wildfire raged nearby.

-US broadcaster CNN reported that at least 224 people had evacuated or had been rescued the Mammoth Pool Reservoir area.
+US broadcaster CNN reported that at least 224 people had been evacuated or rescued from the Mammoth Pool Reservoir area.

 "Aircraft are returning to continue rescue operations.
 Unknown how many more," the fire department said, adding that of those who were rescued, two were severely injured and 10 had moderate injuries.